Maria Clara of the Child Jesus: Beatification

-The beatification process commenced under Pope John Paul II on 21 August 1995 in Lisbon after the Congregation for the Causes of Saints titled her as a Servant of God and granted the official "nihil obstat" ('nothing against') to the cause — the diocesan process spanned from 18 December 1995 until its closure on 12 November 1997 in which 21 boxes of documentation was sent to Rome.
+The beatification process commenced under Pope John Paul II on 21 August 1995 in Lisbon after the Congregation for the Causes of Saints titled her as a Servant of God and granted the official "nihil obstat" ('nothing against') to the cause - the diocesan process spanned from 18 December 1995 until its closure on 12 November 1997 in which 21 boxes of documentation was sent to Rome.
 The C.C.S. validated the process on 6 November 1998 and assumed charge of the boxes.

 The postulation submitted the Positio to the C.C.S. in 2003 at which point the C.C.S. transferred the cause to a board of historians on 4 May 2004 so that the latter could deem there were no historical obstacles to it.
 The consulting theologians voted in favor of the cause on 1 February 2008 while the C.C.S. followed this decision in a meeting on 7 October 2008.
 She was proclaimed to be Venerable on 6 December 2009 after Pope Benedict XVI approved the fact that she had lived a life of heroic virtue.

 The miracle approved for her beatification was the cure of the Spanish woman Mrs. Georgina Troncoso Monteagudo on 12 November 2003.
 The purported miracle was investigated in Spain in a diocesan process from 24 January 2005 until 23 April 2005 while the C.C.S. approved the process and validated it on 15 February 2008.
 The medical board approved the miracle on 14 January 2010 while consulting theologians followed suit on 15 June 2010; the C.C.S. also approved it on 7 December 2010.

 Benedict XVI approved the miracle on 10 December 2010 and delegated Cardinal Angelo Amato to preside over the beatification on 21 May 2011 in Portugal in which the Cardinal Patriarch of Lisbon José Policarpo was in attendance and presided over the Eucharistic rites.

+Her feast day is 1 December.